JoelF-GRC/AWS-cloud-resume-challenge/README.md

 - CloudFront OAC is used to keep the S3 bucket fully private, enforce SigV4-signed origin requests, and ensure only CloudFront can access site content.
 - CloudTrail and CloudWatch log key activity.
 - CI/CD process maintains version control and traceability.
+- Enabled GuardDuty for passive threat detection across IAM, Lambda, S3, and DNS; it sits outside the data flow and adds continuous monitoring with minimal cost.

 ---
 ## Challenges / Lessons Learned